 Best Infrastructure in all of the Mediterranean

 Turkey has a long-standing tradition of yachting, whether on- or offshore, the infrastructure is second to none in all of the Mediterranean.
 Harbours, marinas, administration and especially environmental conservation policies are known to be the best in the area.
 Turkey is the only Mediterranean region, that for the last 17 years has not pumped sewage into the sea.
 Turkey can guarantee the highest levels of water quality, environmental preservation and feel good standards.

 If you have never been to Turkey before you’ll be unfamiliar with the traditional Turkish hospitality that defies description.
 Starting right after berthing and continuing long after breakfast the next morning, the host of a Turkish bay will go to every length to ensure all of their guest’s wishes are fulfilled.
 Whether your needs concern water, electricity, waste disposal or the planning of an excursion, your host will do their utmost to please you with the best service possible.
 A Turk’s honest friendliness is as refreshing as it is unfamiliar to many a western tourist.
 It is with good reason that holidays in Turkey are known as holidays with friends.

 In general, the following applies to our area: To the west of Marmaris there is more wind (particularly in the Aegean, it can be strong and sometimes stormy), fewer sights, more landscape scenery and more moderate temperatures.
 Towards the east (Göcek and further south-east) you will find less wind, more sights, less landscape scenery and a much warmer climate!
 There are winds that come from the south, these can create bad conditions in the whole area, but rarely in summer.
-For our tips on restaurants in the bays and harbors, please check "FLORI'S WHITE LIST", which is on your boat.
 Have fun and always "good winds"!